dvhacks/frontend/README.md

     node_modules/.bin/ganache-cli -p 7545

+  Save the mnemonic phrase for later step.

 1. Deploy the contract

     truffle migrate

+1. Open the Metamask extension and import the account using the mnemonic phrase from previous step.
+This gives you ETH to spend.

 1. After that, go back to the the project root folder and install base NPM dependendencies by running: